isd-soft/libr/README.md

 This Web Application includes a system to manage major library-related functionalities such as finding books, issuing books, returning books, hold requests, tracking books, and fine collection.

 # Development
+The backend of the system is developed on Spring Boot Framework.
+The front end is built on Angular and Bootstrap.

 # Features